eventespresso/event-espresso-core/docs/AA--Javascript-in-EE/value-objects/label.md

 ### _Properties_
 #### `Label.FORMAT_LOWERCASE`

-This static property on `Label` can be used to reference the lowercase format string.
+This static property on `Label` can be used to reference the lower case format string (value is `'lower'`).

 #### `Label.FORMAT_UPPERCASE`

-This static property on `Label` can be used to reference the uppercase format string.
+This static property on `Label` can be used to reference the upper case format string (value is `'upper'`).

 #### `Label.FORMAT_SENTENCE_CASE`

-This static property on `Label` can be used to reference the sentence case format string.
+This static property on `Label` can be used to reference the sentence case format string (value is `'sentence'`.

 ### Instance